- Home /

 - EMAS Environmental management

-The University of Veterinary Medicine Vienna, with the aim of making a positive contribution to sustainability and to help protect the environment, has set up an EMAS-compliant environmental management system within its Campus Management.
+The University of Veterinary Medicine, with the aim of making a positive contribution to sustainability and to help protect the environment, has set up an EMAS-compliant environmental management system within its Campus Management.
 The aim of the system is for Vetmeduni and all of its students and staff to work together to protect the environment.

 EMAS, which stands for Eco-Management and Audit Scheme, is an environmental management instrument developed by the European Union that supports businesses and organisations of all sizes and from all sectors in continuously improving their environmental performance.